| National |

 Geography (including list of changes to boundaries)

-The 2016-based subnational population projections provide information at region, county, local authority, clinical commissioning group and NHS region levels, using the geographic boundaries, names and codes existing as at mid-2016.
-All three migration variant projections use the same geographies and boundaries as the 2016-based subnational principal population projection.
-They do not incorporate any change made after 2016.
+The 2018-based subnational population projections provide information at region, county, local authority, CCG and NHS region levels, using the geographic boundaries, names and codes existing as at mid-2018.
+All three migration variant projections use the same geographies and boundaries as the 2018-based subnational principal population projection.
+Additional files reflect the changes made to local authority geographies in 2019.

 This report provides a range of information that describes the quality of the data and identifies the issues that should be noted when using the output.